 How to tell if your baby is getting enough milk

-New babies usually take between one-half to three ounces per feeding during the first week.
+Newborns usually take between 1/2 to 1 ounce per feeding during the first week.
 Although it is difficult to measure the exact amount of milk, there are ways to reassure yourself and others that your baby is getting enough milk.

 If you do not think your baby is getting enough milk, call your baby's health care provider or lactation consultant.

-most babies gain from four to eight ounces a week.
+Your baby should regain her birth weight in 10 to 14 days.
+After that, most babies gain from four to eight ounces a week.

 How your baby feeds

 Your baby should wake herself every two to three hours and actively nurse.
 The time periods may be one to three hours during the day and three to four hours at night.
 Some babies cluster feed just before a longer sleep between feedings.